Going cross country? Be sure to drop by the best campgrounds in Iowa and experience one of the best camping in the midwest!

 Where to Camp in the Hawkeye State

-Combine with great fishing in its 13 natural lakes, and it's not hard to see why Iowa can be a great camping destination both for locals and for fellow Midwesterners seeking a quick getaway.
+Combine with great fishing in its 13 natural lakes, it's not hard to see why it's great to go on camping in Iowa.
+It's also a fantastic destination both for locals and for fellow Midwesterners seeking a quick getaway.

 Here are our picks for the best campgrounds in Iowa.

 Ledges offer 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
 Modern restrooms, showers, a trailer dump station, and a playground dots the campground.

 You can make advance campsite reservations online through the park reservation system.
 Half of the campsites are still available on a first-come, first-serve basis.

 2. Pikes Peak State Park – McGregor, Iowa